 Boats and Ferries

-For travelers headed to the Thousand Islands (Kepulauan Seribu), ferries depart from Muara Angke harbor and Ancol Marina in North Jakarta.
-Fast boats take 1 to 2.5 hours depending on the destination island, while slow ferries take 3 to 5 hours at lower cost.
-Tickets can be purchased at the harbor or through online platforms.
+For the Thousand Islands (Kepulauan Seribu), ferries leave from Muara Angke harbor and Ancol Marina in North Jakarta.
+Fast boats take 1 to 2.5 hours depending on the island; slower ferries take 3 to 5 hours for less money.
+Buy tickets at the harbor or through the online platforms, and treat the islands as one of the easiest escapes from the city heat.

 Essential Transportation Tips for Getting Around Jakarta

 Carry small bills.
-While electronic payment is increasingly common, small denominations of IDR 5,000, IDR 10,000, and IDR 20,000 are useful for bajaj, traditional ojek, and occasional situations where digital payment is not available.
+Digital payment is everywhere now, but small notes of IDR 5,000, IDR 10,000, and IDR 20,000 still smooth over a bajaj, a traditional ojek, or the odd spot where the card reader is down.

-Learn basic directions in Indonesian.
-Kiri (left), kanan (right), lurus (straight), stop di sini (stop here), and berapa? (how much?) will cover most transportation communication needs.
-Most Grab and Gojek drivers communicate through the app’s chat feature, which includes auto-translate functionality.
+Learn a few words.
+Kiri (left), kanan (right), lurus (straight), stop di sini (stop here), and berapa? (how much?) cover most of what you need to say.
+Grab and Gojek drivers mostly chat through the app anyway, and it auto-translates.

 Transportation Cost Comparison